MattisKarlsson/GuessMyNumber/README.md

 # GuessMyNumber
-Simple game made on JS.
+Simple game made in JS, HTML and CSS.
+Took notes from Udemy course by Jonas Schmedtman and implemented further features and some personal flavour.